Gerald White

-Gerald Eugene White (born December 9, 1964) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Michigan.
+Gerald Eugene White (born December 9, 1964) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Michigan Wolverines.

 Early life

 White began his football career at Memorial Junior High School, and spent two years at Orlando's William R. Boone High School.
 He then moved to Titusville High School for his junior and senior years.
 As a senior in 1982, White was selected as a Parade High School All-American.
 As a two-way player, he led Titusville to the Florida High School Athletic Association Class AAA football championship.
 After White dominated the Region 5 playoff game, the Lakeland Ledger wrote:The 6-foot-2, 205-pound White rumbled for 178 yards and two touchdowns as the Terriers blanked Lake Wales 33-0.
 White did it all.
 He even punted twice for a 46.5-yard average ...
 He finished the first half with 138 yards.

 Two weeks later, White led Titusville to a 29-0 win over Homestead in the Class AAA state semi-final game, rushing for 118 yards and two touchdowns and kicking a 27-yard field goal.
-In the state championship game, Titusville defeated Kissimmee Osceola 33-0 as White rushed 12 times for 139 yards and a touchdown.
+In the state championship game, Titusville defeated Kissimmee Osceola 33–0 as White rushed 12 times for 139 yards and a touchdown.
 White later recalled playing football for coach Al Werneke at Titusville: "The closeness and camaraderie are what I remember most about our high school teams.
 We loved coach Werneke and enjoyed each other, and it was culminated by winning the state championship."

 White rushed for over 1,000 yards in each of his final three seasons and was a two-time All-America.
 As a high school football player, he was known as "Stardust", a nickname that reportedly "evolved from his fascination for the Stardust Hotel in Las Vegas, where he lived before moving to Florida".